Unless otherwise noted, the official Federation High School Rulebook will be used for this tournament.

 Teams may also elect to bat their entire lineup.
 However, in doing so no courtesy runner option can be used and any player who cannot appear at the plate to start his at bat will be an automatic out.
 There is no option to bat more than 10 but less than your entire bench.

-Courtesy Runners: Courtesy runner (someone not in batting order) only for the catcher of record can be used at any point in the game (when not batting your entire lineup).
-The catcher of record will be defined as follows: In the top half the first inning, it is the player assigned that position on the official score card.
-If positions were not supplied then no catcher of record currently exists.
-For all subsequent innings, it is the player who occupied the catcher’s position when the last defensive out of the most recent defensive inning was made.
-Teams may select any player not currently in the batting as the courtesy runner for the catcher.
-Coaches – remember – this is a ‘speed up’ rule – not a ‘slow down’ rule.
+Courtesy Runners: Courtesy runner (someone not in batting order if batting less than your entire lineup - or last batted out if batting entire lineup) only for the pitcher and catcher of record can be used at any point in the game.
+Cannot be used for DH.
+The pitcher and catcher of record will be defined as follows: In the top half the first inning, it is the player assigned that position on the official score card.
+If positions were not supplied then no pitcher/catcher of record currently exists.
+For all subsequent innings, it is the player who occupied the pitcher/catcher’s position when the last defensive out of the most recent defensive inning was made.
+Coaches remember this is a ‘speed up’ rule not a ‘slow down’ rule.
 Have your Courtesy Runner ready to go when needed.
 Stopping the game for several minutes to get your runner in place is not an appropriate use of this rule.
-Use of a Courtesy runner for the catcher is optional.
+Use of a Courtesy runner is optional.

 Pitcher Visits: On the second visit in the same inning or third visit in the game to a specific pitcher, that pitcher must be removed.